kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```
 eksctl create fargateprofile --name web --namespace web-namespace --cluster eks-cluster
 ```
+Using AWS Managment Console goto the AWS EKS Dashboard and insure your cluster Fargate Profile is "Active"

 ### Deploy Web App
 Deploy the webapp to the cluster using the Fargate Profile and Namespace we created above.
-```
+### Configure the Application Load Balancer
-NOTE: There is also a script called "configure-web-ingress" in /home/ec2-user to configure the web-ingress.yaml.
+NOTE: There is a script called "configure-web-ingress" in /home/ec2-user to configure the web-ingress.yaml.
 It requires the AWS VPC Public Subnets used by the cluster and can only be known after the cluster is created.

-The Application Load Balancer created my web-ingress.yaml may take a few minutes to provision.
+Using this script will pre-populate it so you don't need to edit manually.
 ```
+./configure-web-ingress
+```
 Use kubectl to create the web service
 ```
 kubectl apply -f web-namespace.yaml
 kubectl apply -f web-deployment.yaml
 kubectl apply -f web-service.yaml

-./configure-web-ingress
 kubectl apply -f web-ingress.yaml
 ```
 ### Show Pods Running
 Use kubectl to display pods
 ```
 kubectl get pods -n web-namespace --output wide
 ```
 Wait till you see all pods appear in "STATUS Running"
 ### Get AWS External Application Load Balancer Address
 Capture ADDRESS for use below
 ```
 kubectl get ingress/web-ingress -n web-namespace
 ```
 ### Test from browser
 Using your client-side browser enter the following URL.
 NOTE: It takes a few minute for ALB to be provisioned!
+You
+can check using the AWS Management Console by goint to the EC2 Dashboard/Load Balancing
 ```
 http://<ADDRESS>
 ```